NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 # Security and Privacy Considerations {#securityConsiderations}

-DNS Cookies provide limited protection to DNS servers and clients against a variety of denial-of-service and amplification/forgery or cache poisoning attacks by off-path attackers.
+DNS Cookies provide limited protection to DNS servers and clients against a variety of denial of service amplification, forgery or cache poisoning attacks by off-path attackers.
 They provide no protection against on-path adversaries that can observe the plaintext DNS traffic.
-An on-path adversary that can observe a Server Cookie for a client and server interaction, can use that Server Cookie for amplification and denial-of-service forgery attacks directed at that client for the lifetime of the Server Cookie.
+An on-path adversary that can observe a Server Cookie for a client and server interaction, can use that Server Cookie for denial of service amplification, forgery or cache poisoning attacks directed at that client for the lifetime of the Server Cookie.

 ## Client Cookie construction